ianstormtaylor/superstruct/docs/guide.md

 })
 ```

 Anywhere that you can use a 'number' style string to represent a schema, you can pass a full-fledged Struct in too.
-So you could use it in `tuple`, `enum`, `list`, `dict`, etc. as well:
+So you could use it in `tuple`, `enum`, `array`, `record`, etc. as well:

 ```js
 const Filter = struct({